 \section{Introduction}

-Relativistic modelling of the large scale structures poses serious mathematical difficulties rooted in the non-linearity of Einstein's field equations.
+Relativistic modeling of the large scale structures poses serious mathematical difficulties rooted in the nonlinearity of Einstein's field equations.
 In fact, a limited number of exact solutions with a very often high degree of symmetries forces one to search for approximation methods.
 Cosmological perturbation theory is one of the most successful examples.
-However, it suffers from two main drawbacks: a) as any perturbation theory it operates on the assumption of smallness of certain parameter (or set of parameters) and thus, by definition, has a limited range of validity; b) a major, though often overlooked, conundrum with cosmological perturbation theory concerns the notion of background in the general relativity theory, or more specifically, the lack of unambiguous recipe on how such background should be constructed from a generic space-time.
-The latter, known as the `fitting problem' \cite{1987Ellis} laid ground to the idea of averaging Einstein's equations (see e.g. \cite{Buchert1}, \cite{Buchert2} for a relativistic scalar averaging approach).
+However, it suffers from two main drawbacks: (a) As any perturbation theory it operates on the assumption of smallness of a certain parameter (or set of parameters) and thus, by definition, has a limited range of validity. (b) A major, though often overlooked, conundrum with cosmological perturbation theory concerns the notion of background in the general relativity theory or, more specifically, the lack of unambiguous recipe on how such background should be constructed from a generic spacetime.
+The latter, known as the ``fitting problem" \cite{1987Ellis} laid ground to the idea of averaging Einstein's equations (see e.g. \cite{Buchert1}, \cite{Buchert2} for a relativistic scalar averaging approach).

-Like in other theories dealing with vastly complicated systems, one may alternatively perform some form of averaging or coarse-graining to reduce the number of degrees of freedom and make the behavior of the system tractable in some approximate sense.
+As in other theories dealing with vastly complicated systems, one may alternatively perform some form of averaging or coarse graining to reduce the number of degrees of freedom and make the behavior of the system tractable in some approximate sense.
 The problem of averaging in cosmology has a long history.
-Two main issues become immediately apparent when the spatial averaging of Einstein's equations is attempted: a) the notion of spatial integration depends on the chosen foliation of space-time; b) there is no useful definition of an average of a tensor.
+Two main issues become immediately apparent when the spatial averaging of Einstein's equations is attempted: (a) the notion of spatial integration depends on the chosen foliation of spacetime; (b) there is no useful definition of an average of a tensor.
 In an ideal situation, one would average an inhomogeneous metric together with the associated stress-energy tensor, and relate them by modified Einstein's equations with terms that account for the backreaction.
-In the cosmological context, such an averaged metric would necessarily be spatially homogeneous and probably, on the largest scales, would correspond to the FLRW metric.
+In the cosmological context, such an averaged metric would necessarily be spatially homogeneous and probably, on the largest scales, would correspond to the Friedmann-Lema\^itre-Robertson-Walker metric.